veberRasmussen/Cuboids-Aspirant/README.md

 - `python-sat` — SAT-based graph colouring
 - `networkx` — graph representation and manipulation
 - `matplotlib` — visualization

-Optional packages:

-- `pulp` — alternative linear-programming based graph colouring
-- `numpy` — used by some legacy code and translations

 Install the main dependencies with, for example: